-O’Neill’s Famine Irish and the American Racial State has just been published by Routledge.
+O’Neill’s Famine Irish and the American Racial State was published by Routledge in 2017.
 He is the co-editor, with David Lloyd, of The Black and Green Atlantic: Crosscurrents of the African and Irish Diasporas, an essay collection published by Palgrave Macmillan in 2009.
-O’Neill’s other publications include articles in journals such as Atlantic Studies: Global Currents, the Internationalist Review of Irish Culture, and Journal of American Studies.
+O’Neill’s other publications include articles in journals such as Atlantic Studies: Global Currents, the Irish Studies Review, and Journal of American Studies.

-O’Neill’s courses have included Western World Literature, Asian-American Literature, Comparative Ethnic American Literature, The Black and Green Atlantic: Crosscurrents of the Irish and African Diasporas, Multicultural Black Diaspora Literature, Comparative Cultural Studies, Comparative Postcolonial Studies, 19th Century Transatlantic Literature and the Nation-State, and Transnational Literatures, along with a first-year odyssey seminar, Soccer: The Global Language of Love and War.
-His research interests include comparative ethnic American literature, transnational literary studies, theories of the state, comparative racialization, Irish migration and diaspora studies, cultural studies, and postcolonial theory.
+O’Neill’s courses have included Western World Literature, Asian-American Literature, Comparative Ethnic American Literature, The Black and Green Atlantic: Crosscurrents of the Irish and African Diasporas, Multicultural Black Diaspora Literature, Comparative Cultural Studies, Comparative Postcolonial Studies, 19th Century Transatlantic Literature and the Nation-State, Transnational Literatures, and a First-Year Odyssey Seminar, Soccer: The Global Language of Love and War.
+His research interests include comparative ethnic American literature, transnational literary studies, Irish diaspora studies, Irish American cultural history, postcolonial theory, and the racial state.

 He earned his Ph.D. in English from the University of Southern California in Los Angeles, where his honors included a Feuchtwanger Foundation Fellowship and a Provost’s Arts and Humanities Initiative Grant.
 He also holds an M.A. degree in English (Creative Writing) from San Francisco State University in California, along with a B.A. degree in Sociology from Leeds University in England.